A-Maugli/Ledger-Safe-Backup/doc/ledger_safe_backup_example.md

 ## Compute encrypted passphrase MANUALLY, using ascii_hex table and xor table

-Note: The first four charactersof the passphrase are unique.
+Note: The first four characters of each passphrase words are unique.
 Encrypt only these characters.
-If a word is less then 4 character long, fill it up with space.
+If a word is less than 4 character long, fill it up with space.

 ```
 		char	hex